See the Apply tab on the Housing website. You will need to submit the following documents in addition to completing the online application:

-In a 4-bdr apartment, you would share the unit with three other people—each with his/her own private bedroom.
+In a four-bedroom apartment, you would share the unit with three other people—each with his/her own private bedroom.
 Apartments have fully furnished living rooms, dining areas, and kitchens with standard appliances.
 All units have one shared bathroom, with separate shower/toilet areas to facilitate simultaneous use of the room.

 Due to the wide use of personal cell phones, landline phone service is not provided within the units.
 However, the hardware is in place in Banfield Hall and the apartment units if you would like to contact a local service provider to activate your own line—contact either GCI or ACS.
 You will be billed directly for the service.
-There are no phone line ports located in Freshman Residence Hall suites.
+There are no phone line ports located in John Pugh Hall suites.

-Cable service is not provided within the units; however, the bedrooms and living areas of Banfield Hall and the apartment units are cable-ready.
+Cable service is not provided within the units; however, the bedrooms of Banfield Hall and the apartment units are cable-ready.
 If you wish to purchase cable, you have to go through a local cable company and set it up.
 As with extra phone services, the cable company will bill you directly.

 Many students bring TVs, gaming stations, and other electronic devices for entertainment purposes.
 The University provides free wireless internet access which many students use for watching programs on computers and other devices, i.e. tablets, Rokus, Apple TVs, etc. Please read our Wireless Devices Policy for information on specific device usage and information as to what usage is prohibited.